Bee Swarm Removal Arizona

 Scare Tactics and Fear Mongering

-Companies like to take advantage of the swarm season and like to use fear to crank up their prices.
+Companies like to take advantage of the swarming season and like to use fear to crank up their prices.
 The most common practice is simply to say they are Africanized and they will attack anyone and everyone around.
-That is simply not true of a migrating bee swarm in Arizona.
+That is simply not true of all migrating bee swarms in Arizona.
 There is no way to tell with the naked eye whether or not bees are Africanized or European or a hybrid and to what extent.
+The aggressive behavior is the only clear indicator to whether or not a feral hive is Africanized or not.
+This is why all feral bee colonies should be treated the same in regards to safety and should only be handled by a professional to make sure everyone stays safe.

 We've all seen the stories in the media about someone being attacked by a swarm of bees.
 This causes a lot of confusion between migrating swarms and established bee colonies.
-These attacks happen by established bee colonies.
+These attacks happen when established bee colonies have been disturbed.
 Usually by someone who went off trail hiking or just someone doing yard work using power tools.
 The most common way is by people trying to treat the bees themselves.
-Migrating swarms are not as dangerous as they are made out to be.
-Just stay calm and call around and get some information from a professional about your situation.
+Migrating bee swarms are not as dangerous as they are made out to be by the media with their fear-inducing stories.
+Just stay calm and call us and get some information from a professional about your situation.

 Should I Have The Swarm Captured?